SysKitTeam/docs-point/docs/releases/cloud/point-2026-03-10-release-note.md

   * The Remove License action now supports licenses assigned directly, through Entra ID security groups, and through on-premises Active Directory groups.
     * For on-premises groups, you are required to have the Syskit Point On-Prem Agent, a separate service that syncs data between Syskit Point and your local Active Directory.
   * **New columns added** to licenses reports:
-    * Assignment Type - shows how the license is assigned to the user (Directly, Group, OnPrem Group, Dynamic).
+    * Assignment Type – shows how the license is assigned to the user (Direct, Group, On-Prem Group, Dynamic).
     * Assigned Group - shows the specific group through which the license is assigned.

 * **Fixed an issue** where Workspace Reviews did not work for private and shared channels.